wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-There are many notations for describing scenarios, e.g.

--   numbered list of steps (in natural language)

--   activity diagrams or flow charts

--   sequence diagrams

--   BPMN or EPCs (event process chains)

--   state machines

--   …

 See [Runtime View](https://docs.arc42.org/section-6/) in the arc42
 documentation.

-## \Runtime Scenario 1: Create Course
+## Runtime Scenario 1: Create Course
 ![Runtime scenario 1](images/runtimeview-sc-1.PNG)

 -   In this runtime scenario there are four different building block instances involved (Student management, course management, facility management and lector management).
 As depicted in the graphic and shown in the building block diagram the scenario starts from the course management instance, which creates the base instance of a course, where students, rooms and lectors are assigned afterwards.
 -   If at least one of the other building blocks reports a negative answer (eg due to too little registered students or no available room) the course is deleted and the scenario ends with a negative output.
 -   If all of the other buidling blocks report a positive answer the course is saved and the scenario ends with a positive output.

-## \<Runtime Scenario 2>

 <div style="page-break-after: always;"></div>